jls42/leapmultix/README.en.md

 **Manifest** (`manifest.json`):

 - SVG and PNG icons for all devices
-- Installable on mobile (Add to Home Screen)
+- Mobile installation capable (Add to Home Screen)
-- Standalone configuration for an app-like experience
+- Standalone configuration for app-like experience
 - Theme and color support

 **Testing offline mode locally**: